 - How Do People With Vision Impairments Handle Fire Alarms?

 While I didn’t work with them until I had my first visit, having a copy of your medical history and health insurance with the Student Health office can be invaluable, especially if you have a chronic illness.
-I have a note in my file that I have Chiari Malformation, chronic pain, chronic migraines, and low vision.
+I have a note in my file that lists my chronic illness information, as well as the fact that I have low vision so that I can get assistance when signing in for appointments or walk-in visits.

 Mail Services Coordinator